Skip to main content

 Overview

-Egypt’s energy strategy balances security, sustainability, and governance, targeting 42% renewable energy by 2030 while reducing emissions.
-Governed by multiple ministries, the sector prioritises gas, privatisation, and market liberalisation, with ongoing reforms in oil, gas, and electricity infrastructure.
+Egypt’s energy strategy balances sustainability, security, and governance, targeting 42% renewable energy in its power mix by 2030 while reducing emissions.
+Governed by multiple ministries, the sector prioritises gas production, market liberalisation, and private investment, alongside ambitious green hydrogen and nuclear projects.

 Get more details on the table of contents and data files, as well as the list of graphs and tables by browsing the tabs below.